 In most areas of life, creativity and critical thinking are useful.
-These thinking skills are combined in the problem-solving process used in a wide range of “design” fields — such as engineering, architecture, mathematics, music, art, literature, education, philosophy, history, business, athletics, medicine, law, and science — where the objective is to design (to find, invent, or improve) a product, activity, strategy, and/or explanatory theory.
+These thinking skills are combined in the problem-solving process used in a wide range of “design” fields — such as engineering, architecture, mathematics, music, art, literature, education, philosophy, history, business, athletics, medicine, law, and science — where the Goal is to design (to find, invent, or improve) a product, activity, relationship, strategy, and/or explanatory theory.
 These objectives include almost everything we do in life:

 a PRODUCT can be an object, or a repaired object, a communication (e-mail or text message, tweet, inspirational speech, essay, web-page or website), a work of art (painting, song, story,...), computer program, apple pie, ... ;